 We’re always learning something new – from admissions officers, colleagues, clients and students.
 College Essay Institute gives us a chance to share our latest tips and insights with you.
-We create four new webinars each application season.
-Join us live or watch the recordings at your convenience.
-Also includes one private coaching session.

 Personal Statements: Beyond the Common App

 How does the UC personal statement differ from the Common App?
 What about Apply Texas or all the state universities that ask their own distinct questions?
 Learn how to focus student stories to help them reflect on the past and consider the future in order to address a range of personal statement prompts.
 We’ve gone straight to the source – the colleges themselves – to develop detailed strategies that will help you guide your students through these important essays.

 Straw Into Gold: Brainstorming Techniques that Work Like Magic

 We ask our students to come to their brainstorming appointments with at least four story ideas.
 What happens when those ideas are weak, cliché or incomplete?
 We’ll use real examples to demonstrate how we turn uninspired ideas into meaningful essay topics by focusing on process instead of product.
 Learn how to encourage reflection so students own their ideas and write better first drafts.

 Here’s How Much I Love You: Mastering the “Why College X” Essay